+Each variant of the Raspberry Pi has a different Pi Revision Number.
 There have now been a number of revisions to the Raspberry Pi PCB so the device you have in front of you could be one of a number of variants.
 The changes include mounting holes, modifications to the power supply circuitry, different GPIO headers and varying numbers of USB ports.
-The Pi 2 introduced a new CPU and additional memory.
+The Pi 2 and Pi 3 introduced new CPUs and additional memory.

 The variants currently available are :